 Other lifestyle changes that may help slow disease progression include:

 - limiting or avoiding alcohol consumption

 - having regular health checkups

 If a person with Alzheimer’s disease experiences a sudden change in their abilities or behavior, they could have another health problem or an infection.
 It is vital to seek advice from a doctor as soon as possible.

 It is important to remember that a person with Alzheimer’s is still the same person, even if their behavior changes.
-A sense of frustration is common as people struggle to do the things that they used to do or to remember things that they feel they should know.
+Many people with Alzheimer’s experience frustration as they find it harder to do the things they used to do or struggle to remember things they feel they should know.

 The more informed family members and loved ones are about Alzheimer’s and how it affects an individual, the better they will be able to provide help and support.

-There is currently no way to prevent or cure Alzheimer’s, but ongoing research is looking at ways to detect the disease earlier and to try to stop or reverse its progression.
+There is currently no way to prevent or cure Alzheimer’s, but ongoing research is looking at ways to detect the disease earlier and stop or reverse its progression.